 It's impossible to address the challenges facing Vermonters without looking at our continuing response to the COVID-19 pandemic.
 In many ways, this provides us with a critical chance to re-examine how our systems function and help make them better.
-With years as an advisor to both the Burlington Technical Center and CTE, I believe that our technical education fundamentally flawed and there is very little incentive for school districts to encourage students into technical education.
-Money in our state follows the student when it comes to TechEd, so for many districts losing a student to another's technical program means losing the tax revenue associated with that student as well.
-This causes school districts to not advertise TechEd in a way that benefits our state and more important, our children.
-Technical Education has the capacity to be an incredible tool for transformation for our entire state, especially during the time of COVID-19.
+With years as an advisor to both the Burlington Technical Center and CTE, I believe that our technical education system is fundamentally flawed and there is very little incentive for school districts to encourage students into technical education.
+Money in our state follows the student when it comes to TechEd, so for many districts losing a student to anothers technical program means losing the tax revenue associated with that learner as well.
+This disincentivizes school districts to advertise TechEd in a way that benefits our state and more important, our children.
+Technical Education has the capacity to be an incredible tool for transformation for Vermont, especially during the time of COVID-19.
 The depth of programs offered through them fulfill critical jobs in the healthcare sector at a time when we struggle for employees in these fields.
-Outdoor work programs that can continue with minimal virus risks also in large part, get offered by our existing technical centers.
+Outdoor work programs that can continue with minimal virus risks get offered by our existing technical centers.
 Students graduating from high school technical programs have a greater tendency to remain in-state and current programs even allow them to take college credits to minimize the often crushing student loan debt associated with higher education.
-All of these benefits though don't matter at all if the opportunity and more importantly the active encouragement to attend our tech centers is unavailable.
+All of these benefits though don't matter at all however if the opportunity and more importantly the active encouragement to attend our tech centers is unavailable.
 We should make it a priority to present technical education and traditional high school as equally valid choices and also adjust the system so that districts aren't afraid of the revenue loss that comes with sending their learners to a technical program.

 One of the largest, most glaring gaps in our state right now is the lack of high capacity broadband to all homes.
-Various initiatives presented in the past have met with varying levels of build-out but there has been a general lack of success addressing the communities with no access at all, as well as the pockets within currently served towns and cities that don't have the level of infrastructure to provide 100% coverage.
-During this pandemic it has been our society's inter-connectivity that has managed to give us even a semblance of normalcy in so much of our lives, proving to be the difference between working from home or simply being furloughed without a paycheck.
+Various initiatives presented in the past have met with varying levels of build-out, but there has been a huge lack of success addressing the communities with no access at all, as well as the pockets within currently served towns and cities that don't have the level of infrastructure to provide 100% coverage.
+During this pandemic it has been our society's inter-connectivity that has allowed us to have even a semblance of normalcy in so much of our lives; Proving to be the difference between working from home or simply being furloughed without a paycheck.
 It is the difference between having our children attend school and have face to face interaction with classmates and teachers or being stuck trying to learn alone from workbooks.
 Most of us order essentials from the web and deliveries of even basic goods are at an all-time high.
 None of these things are possible without reliable broadband and yet so many in our communities lack access to it.
 While Vermont might not be able to regulate broadband access as a public utility, we must do better when it comes to expanding out this vital infrastructure and this is my background.
-I have worked for nearly 20 years in the telecommunications repair industry, specifically focused on Vermont for most of that time.
+I have worked for nearly 20 years in the telecommunications repair industry, specifically focused on Vermont.
 I can look at proposals with a professional eye and be realistic about what Vermont needs to do to provide all of its residents with the connectivity they deserve.
 I can assist in creating innovative plans with emerging technology in a way no State Rep has been able to before.

 The Coronavirus and our response to it will dominate discussions for years to come.
 Well after a vaccine is created and distributed we may still be seeing economic fallout.
 With great challenges also come great opportunities to examine our systems from the ground up.
 From my approach to tech education to the technology available to every Vermonter to racial equity our state and country have the chance to make lasting change.
 From a local level I know that we will have families that will be unable to make their tax payments in September and I was proud to reduce penalties and enact a grace period to help defray some of the costs for those that have been hammered financially.
 There are companies that will not make it through this pandemic without the help of municipal leaders willing to go the extra mile and in Montpelier I can work to make sure recovery dollars and tax incentives are placed with the small businesses that are hurting the most.
 Most important, I have the working, practical experience to see how our school and municipal budgets spend their tax dollars.
 I have overseen these expenditures for years and can make speedy decisions about where cuts can be tolerated and where in Essex Junction we absolutely must continue investing.
 I will work additionally, not for a return to the economy we had before the virus, but one with a higher minimum wage and better safety nets for workers.
 An economy that represents a state that we as Vermonters want to live in.